Kinnoull

 Kinnoull is a parish in Perth, Perth and Kinross, Scotland, approximately half a mile northeast of Perth city centre.
-Beginning at the level of the River Tay, Kinnoull's terrain continues to rise as it continues southeast, culminating in Kinnoull Hill, the summit of which is at 728 feet.
+Beginning at the level of the River Tay, which separates the parish from Perth, Kinnoull's terrain continues to rise as it continues southeast, culminating in Kinnoull Hill, the summit of which is at 728 feet.

 The main access roads to Kinnoull from the centre of Perth are Strathmore Street (the A94) and Muirhall Road, both in Bridgend.

+History

+The Hay family were early landowners in the area.
+In 1633, Sir George Hay, lord chancellor of Scotland, was made Earl of Kinnoull by Charles I. He died the following year, aged 64, and was interred at Kinnoull Parish Church, in which a monument was erected in his honour.

+Kinnoull Castle formerly stood on the banks of the Tay in the Barnhill area of Kinnoull.
+The area is now a garden.

 Architecture

 Although the area is largely residential, Kinnoull is also the home of St Mary's Monastery, which was established in 1869 as the first Roman Catholic monastery to be built in Scotland since the Reformation.

 Gannochy

 The Robert Matthew Mitchell-designed Gannochy Housing Estate part of Kinnoull was founded by Arthur Kinmond Bell in 1922, when he purchased a large plot of land.
 At its lower western end, a portion of ground was left for recreational purposes.
 A duck pond, tennis court and curling pond were constructed adjacent to the Kinnoull Recreation Grounds on Muirhall Terrace.
-The pond still remains, but the tennis court and curling pond have been grassed over and bound on three sides by a copse of trees.
+The pond still remains, but the tennis court and curling pond have been grassed over and bounded on three sides by a copse of trees.
 This grassed area, now known as the Curly, can be accessed via a stile gate off Annat Road.